 The Dana Biosphere Reserve (see no. 1 on map) is the largest reserve in Jordan, and is home to an enormous range of species of birds, animals and plants.
 This incredible biodiversity is due in part to the varying landscapes within the reserve; from 1,500 metre high rugged mountains, through to lush valleys and dry, rocky desert.
 Endangered animals such as the Nubian ibex, sand cat, and Syrian wolf can be found within the reserve, although it is perhaps better known for its excellent birdwatching.

 There are numerous walks here to suit any ability and we sampled a couple, but my favourite was the Shaq Al Reesh Trail (the 'Feather Trail'), which spans Dana's different bio-geographical zones and so presents brilliantly varied landscapes as you walk.

 The trail begins at the top of a deep canyon, with excellent views out across the valley.
 Iniitally we descended on rocky paths through the steep walls of the canyon, through which many birds fly and nest, hence the name of the walk: 'Feather Trail'.
-At the bottom of the gorge, however, we abruptly opened out onto a wonderful fertile valley with a gorgeous array of colourful flora, open space and birdsong; it was heavenly.
+At the bottom of the gorge, however, we abruptly opened out onto a wonderful fertile valley with a gorgeous array of colorful flora, open space and birdsong; it was heavenly.